ringcentral/ringcentral-embeddable/docs/sso-login-mode.md

 </iframe>
 ```

-With auth sso mode, the widget will use implicit flow and it will redirect to RingCentral OAuth uri if the widget haven't been logined.
+With auth In-page mode, the widget will use **implicit flow** and it will redirect to RingCentral OAuth uri if the widget haven't been logined.
 Because user have logined in previous flow, RingCentral OAuth server will redirect back to the widget with access token.
 So the widget will be logined without filling password again.